Applying for Subsidized Housing

 - Proof of status in Canada for each member of your household

-- The most recent Notice of Assessment and T1 General income tax form for each member of your household over the age of 16
+- The most recent Notice of Assessment for each member of your household over the age of 16

 I have already applied and want to access the online portal